arcons/teaching-modern-react/README.md

-# Getting Started with Create React App
+# App for teaching the basics of react

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).